powsybl/powsybl.github.io/pages/documentation/simulation/metrix/index.md

 }
 ```

 Note that if at least one generator is managed, then only defined generators will be managed to match adequacy.
 In some cases, it could result in a program failure (return code -1) where constraints cannot be resolved in OPF mode.
-Also :
+Also:
-- Generators used for the adequacy phase are not necessarily the same used in redispatching.
+- Generators used for the adequacy phase are not necessarily the same used for redispatching phase.
 If `onContingency` isn't defined but `redispatchingCost` is, then the generator will be used only in preventive actions.
 For the generator to be fully used on preventive and curative remedial action, both of these parameters must be defined.
 - Cost must always be defined for both directions.
 If we want to prevent a generator to ramp up or down, we can set a high prohibitive cost.
-- Rules that take into account Pmax and Pmin are :
+- Rules that take into account Pmax and Pmin are:
     - if the targetP is out of bounds (targetP > Pmax or targetP < Pmin) then targetP is adjusted the closest bound.
 This can happen when `ignore-limits` is set in the mapping script or the tool parameter.
-    - during the adequacy phase, les Pmax constraints are enforced but Pmin are temporarly set to 0.
+    - during the adequacy phase, les Pmax constraints are enforced but Pmin are temporary set to 0.
 It results that a (only one at most) generator can have a targetP out of its lower bound (0 < targetP < Pmin).
     - in the redispatching phase, generators with Pmin<targetP<Pmax are enforced between their bounds.
 If a group have an initial targetP below Pmin, the constraints will be initialTargetP < targetP < Pmax.
 - In theory, the down cost of generators is negative.
 We should be careful not to create opportunities that would interfere with the planned production.
-For instance if a generator delivering at Pmin with a up cost of 15€ whereas another generator has it down cost at -25€, event in the absence of constraints, Metrix will choose to ramp up the first low cost generator and decrease the output of the second one.
-Beside entering fine grained realistic costs, to remedy to this issue, we could make sure that no down cost are higher (in absolute value) then up cost.
-We can do that using `adequacyCostOffset` and `redispatchingCostOffset` global parameters that will translate cost (we could take the maximum offset between all up and down cost for instance).
-This option will preserve the original values in the Metrix results though.
+For instance if a generator delivering at Pmin with a up cost of 15€ whereas another generator has it down cost at -25€, even in the absence of constraints, Metrix will choose to ramp up the first low cost generator and decrease the output of the second one.
+Beside entering fine grained realistic costs, to remedy to this issue, we could make sure that no down cost are higher (in absolute value) than up cost.
+We can do that using `adequacyCostOffset` and `redispatchingCostOffset` global parameters that will translate cost (we could take the maximum offset between all up and down costs for instance).
+This option will preserve the original values in the Metrix results.

 #### Examples

-To allow the slack generator to ramp :
+To allow the slack generator to ramp:
 ```groovy
 generator('slack_generator') {
   adequacyDownCosts 0